Jekyll One

 How to manage J1 projects

-• setup a project
+• set up a project

-• initialize a project
+• initialize the project

 J1 Project structure